tektutor/devops-march-2022/Day1/README.md

 Bridge is the default type of network used by Docker.

-## Verify how many network inferaces are available in your lab machine
+## ⛹️‍♀️ Lab - Verify how many network inferaces are available in your lab machine
 ```
 ifconfig
 ```